All STIS data products are FITS files. Images and two-dimensional spectroscopic

 environment.
 These FITS image extension files allow an associated set of STIS science exposures, processed through calibration as a single unit, to be packaged into a single file.
 Accessing the images in the FITS image extension files in IRAF

-follows a simple convention explained in detail in Chapter 2 of the Introduction to the HST Data Handbooks
+follows a simple convention explained in detail in Chapter 2 of Part I of this document.
+The catfits

 task can be used to list the complete set of the primary and extension headers of the data files.